When to Use 1D, 2D, and 3D Tolerance Stack Up Analysis?

 With tolerance analysis you have several options for how you model and analyze the geometrical dimensioning and tolerancing (GD&T) values of your mechanical products and the stackups of their components.
 You can analyze in one dimension, two dimensions, or three dimensions — or a combination of these.

-You can also to choose to work at a traditional tolerance analysis level, in which you focus on ensuring tolerance values that result in a good fit of components for assembly, or at a functional tolerance analysis level, in which you not only evaluate assembly fit but also the ability of the combination of all GD&T values to robustly meet a product’s performance requirements — such as for force levels or specific movements.
+You can also to choose to work at a traditional tolerance analysis level, in which you focus on ensuring tolerance values that result in a reliable fit of components for assembly, or at a functional tolerance analysis level, in which you not only evaluate assembly fit but also the ability of the combination of all GD&T values to robustly meet a product’s performance requirements — such as for forces, moments, gaps, deflections, or kinematics.

 In this article we describe these 1D, 2D, and 3D stack-up modeling and analysis options, their differences, when to use them, and their tradeoffs for tolerance analysis.
 Here’s the contents: